ministryofjustice/opg-weblate-demo-translation-project/docs/runbooks/setting_up_weblate.md

 You will need to have the following:

 1. A Github account
-2. A Weblate account with Administrotor access
+2. A Weblate account with Administrator access
 3. A project in Github that you want to translate

 ## Setup